cloudxabide/jetsons.lab/README.md

 # jetsons.lab

-NVIDIA Jetson Lab Environment - exploring Autonomous Device Edge Compute with Edge Middleware queing and processing, and downstream dashboard presentation with additional processing in the Data Center.
+NVIDIA Jetson Lab Environment - exploring Autonomous Device Edge Compute with Edge devices, Middleware queing and processing, and downstream dashboard presentation with additional processing in the Data Center.
 At a later phase (Q4 2022) the plan is to introduce public cloud (AWS) for additional analytics and machine learning, reporting, executivte dashboards, etc..

 ## Overview
 First/foremost this lab is an entirely fictitous use-case and scenario.
 It is a "Data Science" project with an emphasis on Data Engineering, that will integrate MLOps.